zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 ## Bulk SaveChanges

 The [EF Core Bulk SaveChanges](/bulk-savechanges) extension method allows you to replace the `SaveChanges` method to improve your saving performance.
-The only difference between both methods is the `BulkSaveChange` inserts, updates, and deletes data faster!
+The only difference between both methods is the `BulkSaveChanges` method inserts, updates, and deletes data faster!

 ```csharp
 // context.SaveChanges();